Old west Colorado. A colorful state; rich in everything about the wild west you can imagine.

-To begin, Colorado's history is short, encompassing about 200 years as far as the written word goes.
+Colorado's history is short, encompassing about 200 years as far as chronological events go.

 Native Americans depended on the abundant buffalo herds for food, clothing and shelter until the white man arrived, butchering them for sport and to feed the ever growing population pouring into the state.
 The buffalo almost became extinct.

 A major gold rush in the state started a frantic flow of people from the east to the rich gold fields and the slogan "Pikes Peak or Bust" was born.

 Some of the greatest legends of the wild west came to the state as prospectors, lawmen, gunfighters and gamblers.